jthaller/Tetracene_TI_ML/README.md

 # pentacene_TI_ML
 In this project, I use machine learning to optimize the transport integral of pentacene.
+Organic semiconductors are responsible for the OLED panels found on high end TV's and the screen found on your smartphone.
+Naturally, a significant amount of research in this field revolves around finding new state of the art materials that are more efficient and performant.
+Computing electronic properties, such as the molecular transport integral, of these theoretical materials is computationally expensive.
+Using machine learning, we can predict (and optimize) the transport integral of a material, which can then be used to calculate the charge carrier mobility using Monte Carlo simulations.

+This work was first published by Lederer et al. in 2019.
+In this project, I replicate his work (starting from scratch) and continue to improve upon it using feature engineering to explore the connection between material topology and its conducting properties.